dornik/dornik.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral research fellow at the [Robotics and Embodied Artificial Intelligence Lab (REAL)](https://real.stanford.edu/) at Stanford University and Columbia University, working with [Shuran Song](https://shurans.github.io/).
+I am a Machine Learning Engineer at [Latitude AI](https://lat.ai/).

-My research focuses on perception and learning of geometrical and physical principles for state estimation, dynamics prediction and manipulation.
-My aim is to enable robots to adapt to novel situations and learn from interactions with their environment.
+Before that, I was a Postdoctoral Research Fellow at the [Robotics and Embodied Artificial Intelligence Lab (REAL)](https://real.stanford.edu/) at Stanford University and Columbia University, and the [Vision for Robotics Lab (V4R)](https://www.acin.tuwien.ac.at/en/vision-for-robotics/) at TU Wien.